gvwilson/thirdbit/src/fiction/iffy/index.md

 *"I want things to get better instead of always gettin' worse."
 Iffy hadn't known she was going to say it until she did.
-I want giraffes an' tigers and armadillos an' even blobfish, real ones, not just in my book.
+"I want giraffes an' tigers and armadillos an' even blobfish, real ones, not just in my book.
 I want folks to have a chance to make somethin' o' themselves.